Skallu0711/Game_of_life/README.md

 # Game_of_life
-Conway's Game_of_Life - Java swing implementation
+Conway's Game_of_Life (Cellular Automata) implementation using swing